CommentSold/iOS-Videeo/README.md

 ## Replay Streams

 Replays are Videeo streams saved for later consumption.
-To display the list of replays, there are two options.
-- Call `getReplaysViewController` or `getReplaysView` to get a UIViewController or SwiftUI view respectively.
-This replays view will display the list of replays.
-When the user taps on a replay, the stream viewer will automatically be shown, allowing the user to watch the selected replay.

-- Call `getReplayStreams` to get a page of replays that the host app can use to displays it's own list of replays.
+Call `getReplayStreams` to get a page of replay data, that the host app can use to displays it's own list of replays.
 Each page consists of a boolean indicating if there are additional replays left to be read and an array of `VideeoStream` objects.
-The last `VideeoStream` object can be used to read the next page of replays.
+The last `VideeoStream` ID can be used to read the next page of replays.
 When a replay is selected `getReplayViewController` or `getReplayView` can be used to get the stream viewer to display the replay.

 ## Example Integrations